 If for any reason you find our product unsatisfactory, you may return it within 30 days of receipt for a refund or credit.
-All products are warranted free of manufacturer defects for 90 days from invoice date.
+All products are warranted free of manufacturer defects for 90 days from the invoice date.
+The only exception is our nutritional supplements.
+Supplements cannot be returned for any reason.
 No other warranty, written, or implied, exists unless noted on the website or in this catalog.

 To return a product, please call our customer service department at 1-877-492-1957 or email email@example.com to receive a return merchandise authorization number.

 You must have pre-authorization prior to returning a product.
 All shipping costs are the responsibility of the purchaser.

 Refunds or credits are not issued for shipping charges, except for shipping errors and damaged or defective products.
 Restocking fees may apply depending on the condition of items and time elapsed since purchase.